hrishikeshkh/XCNN/README.md

-# Deconvolve
+# Deconvolve: Towards Textually Explainable and Human Cognizable Convolutional Networks

+The repository helps reproduce the results of our paper, under consideration for publication in the IJEECS.

 **Description:**
-[This project focuses on analyzing the CIFAR-10 dataset using a pre-trained CNN model.
-It includes functionality for generating Grad-CAM heatmaps to visualize feature activations and explain model predictions.]
+This project focuses on analyzing the CIFAR-10 dataset using a pre-trained CNN model.
+It includes functionality for generating Grad-CAM heatmaps to visualize feature activations and explain model predictions.

 ---